enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/panels/index.md

 We have a small problem with our `Detail` view.
 We don't validate that the gender we receive matches one of the genders we expect.
 One way we can address that is to use `propTypes` to validate that we only receive the data we expect (at least, while we're running the app in development mode).
 We can quickly change the validator to check the data for us:

-	gender: React.PropTypes.oneOf(['m', 'f']),
+	gender: PropTypes.oneOf(['m', 'f']),

-Using `React.PropTypes.oneOf()` allows us to specify a list of acceptable values for `gender`.
+Using `PropTypes.oneOf()` allows us to specify a list of acceptable values for `gender`.
 In addition to the primitives we've used previously, React provides [other validator functions](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) you can use to limit possible values like above or validate more complex properties.

 > Validators, as mentioned, only run when in development mode.
 Further, they only warn if there is a problem.
 It's still possible to pass bad data in.
 When data may come from sources you don't control, you'll want perform more validation, perhaps in a `computed` section.